nh-server/switch-guide/docs/user_guide/emummc/entering_rcm.md

     !!! tip ""
         ![switchjigs.com jigs](../img/entering_rcm_jig.jpg)

-	In the case you plan to make you own jig, this image lays out the pads numbers on the console.
+	In the case you plan to make your own jig, this image lays out the pads numbers on the console.
 Make sure your jig NEVER touches pin 4.
 Pin 4 provides 5v power to the Joycons, if connected to any other pin you will fry the console.

 	!!! tip ""
 		![Console Numbered Pads Refrence](../img/entering_rcm_pads_numbered.jpg)